-Barapukuria Coal mine is situated under the water bearing layer (aquifer).
-The average thickness of the water bearing Dupi-Tila formation is around 107m and situated above the coal bearing Gondwana layer.
-Dupi-Tila formation is fully saturated by water.
-Besides this enough water is available in the coal bearing Gondwana formation also.
-The mine water mainly coming from those above layers during development and production period through of the mine by different fracture, fissure, faults, Dykes and damaged Gob area.
-At present, the toral water discharging from Barapukuria coal mine is around 2367m3/hr
+Barapukuria Coal mine is situated under the water bearing layer (aquifer) Formation Dupi Tila.
+The average thickness of this water bearing Dupi-Tila formation is around 107m and situated above the coal bearing Gondwana Formation.
+Besides these water is also available in the coal bearing Gondwana Formation.
+At present, the total discharging amount of water from Barapukuria Coal Mine (August 2017 to March 2018) is around 2280m3/hr.
+The source of this water is Fracture, Fissure, Faults, Dykes and Damaged Gob Area created in the above layers of the whole Mine during the development and production period of the mine.

 The present scenario of the mine water inflow is given below-